Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications

 \subsection{Nonlocal problems and conservation laws}

 Nonlocal problems and conservation laws are particularly relevant in modelling biological transport and reaction-diffusion processes.
 They describe the movement of substances or entities within biological systems and the interactions between different components.
-Based on the mass conservation law, many mathematical models have been studied in cellular populations \cite{buttenschon2018}.
+Traditional conservation laws (e.g., conservation of mass, momentum, energy) express that certain quantities remain constant within a closed system.
+They are typically local, depending only on the properties and states of nearby points.
+Based on the mass conservation law, many mathematical models have been studied in cellular populations \cite{chauvet1993, buttenschon2018}.
 For example, if $u(\mathbf{x},t)$ and $J(\mathbf{x},t)$ are the density and flux of a population, then the conservation equation is given by

-An appropriate choice of flux helps in capturing the different biological phenomena.
+An appropriate choice of flux helps capture different biological phenomena.
 As an example, the flux $J$ can be divided into the random motion ($J_{d}$) and the adhesion ($J_{a}$), i.e.,

-We assume Fick's law for the diffusive flux, i.e., $J_{d} = -d_{1}\nabla u$.
+We assume Fick's law for the diffusive flux, i.e., $J_{d} = -d\nabla u$.
 On the other hand, following Armstrong et al. \cite{armstrong2006}, the adhesion flux is proportional to the population density and adhesion force.
 It is inversely proportional to the cell size, so

 where $c$ is the proportionality constant, $F$ is the adhesion force, and $L$ is the cell size.
 Using Stoke's law, the total adhesion force is given by

 where $g(\cdot)$ and $P(\cdot)$ represent the nature of the force and its direction, respectively.
 Taking all these factors in the conservation equation (\ref{CONE}), we obtain